Built Environment

 Key points:

-View the Built Environment, Urban Systems, and Cities chapter of the Fifth National Climate Assessment »
+View the Built Environment, Urban Systems, & Cities chapter of the NCA5 »

 Looking for previous Built Environment content?